CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 CFA Full Form

 CFA stands for Chartered Financial Analyst, a globally recognised professional certification offered by the CFA Institute.
+The CFA Institute is headquartered in the USA.
 This credential is highly sought after in investment management, financial analysis, and portfolio management, making it an essential qualification for finance professionals looking to elevate their careers internationally.

 What Is a CFA Course?